Khwarazmian Empire: Anushtegin Gharachai

 Zeki Velidi Togan believes he was of Qipchaq, Qanghli or Uyghur descent.) mamluk commander of the Seljuqs and the governor of Khwarazm from approximately 1077 until 1097.
 He was the first member of his family to rule Khwarazm and the namesake for the dynasty that would rule the province in the 12th and early 13th centuries.

-Anushtegin was put in command together with his master Al-Taj Gümüshtegin in 1073 by the Seljuq sultan Malik-Shah I to retake territory in northern Greater Khorasan that the Ghaznavids had seized.
+Anushtegin was put in command together with his master al-Taj Gümüshtegin in 1073 by the Seljuq sultan Malik-Shah I to retake territory in northern Khorasan that the Ghaznavids had seized.
 He was subsequently made the sultan's tasht-dar (Persian: "keeper of the royal vessels"), and, as the revenues from Khwarazm were used to pay for the expenses incurred by this position, he was made governor of the province.
 The details of his tenure as governor are unclear.
 He died by 1097 and the post was briefly given to Ekinchi bin Qochqar before being transferred to his son, Qutb al-Din Muhammad.